SafeAF/ft/README.md

 - Sell at least 5 company listings per month during the first year and grow at a rate of 10% annually.
 - Secure at least 25% occupancy of preferential placement spots on an ongoing basis.

+## Business Model

+### Revenue Streams

+1. **Company Listings:** Businesses will be charged $50 per year for a standard listing in our directory.
+Prior to the platform's launch, lifetime listings will be given away for free to attract early adopters and stimulate growth.

+2. **Preferential Placement:** Businesses can pay an additional $200 per year for preferential placement within their respective category.
+We expect to sell a quarter of these premium spots on a continuous basis.

+3. **Advertising:** The platform will host two ads per page.
+Pricing for ad space will start at $100 per month, scaling as site traffic increases.
+Advertising services will include:
+   * **Tiered Pricing:** Different tiers of ad spaces will be available, with prime locations being sold at a premium rate.
+   * **Pay-Per-Click (PPC) or Cost-Per-Impression (CPM) Models:** Advertisers will have the option to pay based on the number of clicks or impressions their ad receives.
+   * **Targeted Advertising:** Advertisers can target their ads to specific categories or geographical locations on the platform.
+   * **Sponsored Content:** Businesses will have the opportunity to feature sponsored content such as blog posts, articles, or videos on the site.
+   * **Affiliate Marketing:** Affiliate deals may be available for businesses selling products or services online.
+   * **Bundle Advertising with Other Services:** If a business purchases a company listing or preferential placement, they will be offered a discount on advertising packages.

 ## Market Analysis
 ### Market Trends
 With the rising trend of 'shopping local' and supporting community businesses, a platform that easily connects consumers with local enterprises can capitalize on this movement.